cpunkswritecode/hackathons/README.md

-**Description**: Secure Android-based OS that starts with CopperheadOS and adds tighter Tor integration, and adds the Play Store so that Signal and other secure apps can be installed
+**Description**: Secure Android-based OS that starts with CopperheadOS and adds tighter Tor integration, and adds the Play Store so that Signal and other secure apps can be installed.

 **Tech**: Bash and a little Python